edbennett/high-performance-python/_episodes/05-profiling.md

 This will create a file called `mc.prof`, containing the profiling data.
 Now, since displaying graphics from the cluster on your own machine isn't always easy, instead we'll copy the profile to our local machine to view.
-This can be done with FileZilla, or at a Bash prompt with the command:
+This can be done with FileZilla, or at a Bash prompt.

+To do this at the shell, open a new terminal (running on your own machine), and run the command:

 ~~~
 $ # This runs on your computer, not on the supercomputer